Start of Main Content

 Kellogg PhD Research Funding Overview

 Doctoral students may apply for funding to support dissertation research.
-Approved research funding can be applied towards items such as data sets and software, subject and surveying fees, field research (including travel), and research assistants.
+Approved research funding can be applied towards items such as data sets, subject and surveying fees, field research (including travel), and research assistants.
 All funding must be spent within the current fiscal year: September 1 - August 31.

 Funding of up to $2,700 may be provided by the Dean’s Office.
-Matching funds may be considered if the student has secured funding from another source.
+The Dean’s Office may consider providing additional funding in the form of matching funds if the student has secured funding from an external source (i.e. an advisor, a center, TGS, etc.).

 Students may apply for funding jointly with another eligible Kellogg PhD student.
-Each student on a joint application may receive funding up to $2700 and be considered for matching funds if they have secured funding from another source.
+Each student on a joint application may receive funding up to $2,700 and be considered for matching funds if they have secured funding from an external source.
+Each student must submit their own complete Pre-Work Form and application.
 Joint projects with faculty are not eligible for Kellogg PhD Research Funding.

 The application requires the support of the student’s faculty research advisor.
 Students should consult with their research advisor prior to applying for funding.